 I received training in meditating disputes at Harvard Law School’s Negotiation Institute in 2014.

-I am an active member of the Collaborative Family Law Association Waterloo Wellington and have been a member of the executive since 2014.
+I am an active member of the Speed River Collaborative practice group.
 I was first trained in Collaborative Family Law in 2003 and have Level II and interdisciplinary training.
 I am a member of the International Association of Collaborative Professionals and attended the International Forums in 2011 and 2012.

 I am a past executive member of the Wellington Law Association, having served as Secretary from 2004 to 2009.
 I am a past member of the Ontario Legal Aid Area Committee for Guelph and Wellington County and served as Chair from 2006 to 2009.